 Curious to know why some kids persevere while others don’t?
 Discover the 5 characteristics of a resilient child and what gritty kids do differently.

-Not surprisingly, one of my five-year-old twins was intrigued.
-So much so that he decided he wanted to try the trick as well.
+Not surprisingly, one of his little brothers so was intrigued that he wanted to try the trick as well.

 At that point, I was already cringing inside.
 In truth, I didn’t think he’d be able to get it right, what with being younger and all.
 And the last thing I wanted was for him to feel disappointed, much less frustrated.